GUVI: Events

 GUVI offered free online coding courses in March 2020 (during the COVID-19 pandemic lockdown in India).

+Co-founder Sridevi Arun Prakash died on 20 September 2020 due to Breathing problem.

+In 2022, HCL Group acquired a majority stake in GUVI.
+Following the acquisition, the organization was rebranded as HCL GUVI.
+The rebranding also aligned GUVI’s vision with HCL’s broader mission of advancing digital education and workforce development.

 Recognition and awards

 GUVI was supported by Google's Launchpad Accelerator Program in 2017.